NAMI HelpLine

 Medication1-3

-• Antidepressants (e.g., escitalopram, sertraline, fluoxetine, venlafaxine)
+• Antidepressants (e.g., citalopram, escitalopram, sertraline, fluoxetine, venlafaxine)

-• Antipsychotics (e.g., aripiprazole, risperidone, paliperidone, haloperidol)
+• Antipsychotics (e.g., quetiapine, olanzapine, aripiprazole, risperidone, paliperidone, haloperidol)

 • Benzodiazepines (e.g., lorazepam, clonazepam, diazepam)

-• Statins and fibrates, or medications used for high cholesterol (e.g., fenofibrate, atorvastatin, simvastatin)
+• Cholesterol medications (e.g., fenofibrate, atorvastatin, simvastatin)

-• Substances of abuse (e.g., marijuana, alcohol, tobacco)
+• Other substances (e.g., marijuana, alcohol, nicotine)

 What Can Be Done?